Using RedBeanPHP is easy. First create a bean. A bean is just a plain old object with public properties. Every bean has an id and a type.

 are allowed but I recommend to come up with better nouns instead.

-Underscores are not allowed because RedBeanPHP uses these to identify relations.
+Underscores in Bean types are not allowed because RedBeanPHP uses these to identify relations.
 Underscores are used to denote a relation between two beans, therefore you should not dispense such beans yourself.